-The field of gene editing, especially in the area of gene editing technology, is still in its infancy, and no such products have reached the market.
+The field of gene editing, especially in the area of gene editing technology, is still in its infancy.
 Due to the intense research and development that is taking place by several companies, including us and our competitors, in this field, the intellectual property landscape is in flux, and it may remain uncertain for the coming years.
 There may be significant intellectual property related litigation and proceedings relating to our owned and in-licensed, and other third party, intellectual property and proprietary rights in the future.